nowhere132/mutated-hub/INSTALLATIONS.md

 ```
 These four packages will appear under `devDependencies` in the `package.json` file.
 As the name implies, they are meant to improve your development experience but are not required for production environments.

+## K6
+`k6` is an extremely developer-friendly load testing tool, especially when compared to the widely known JMeter.
+With just a simple JS script, you can dive right in.

+### Installation
+The installation guide is available at: https://grafana.com/docs/k6/latest/set-up/install-k6/

+### Usage
+Once k6 is successfully installed on your machine, start the server using `yarn dev` and test the health check endpoint by running `k6 run test/script.js`.
+You can experiment with varying numbers of virtual users (VUs), such as 100, 1000, or 10000, to observe the application's limits.

 ## FAQ